nus-cs2103/website-base/admin/appendixA-principles.md

 <td colspan="1" rowspan="1">

-Ability to buckle down and deliver on important things that you don't necessarily like or aren't good at
+Ability to buckle down and deliver on important things that you don't necessarily like or are good at

 </td>